mpursley/mpursley.github.io/resume.md

 | &nbsp;             | **Infrastructure and Application Monitoring and Alerting**
 | &nbsp;             | • Worked directly with Onsite DC and "Remote Hands" Engineers to deploy thousands of new servers and network hardware to dozens of datacenters and POPs in countries around the world
 | &nbsp;             | • Define and update KPIs, SLOs, SLIs, SLAs, metrics and alerting
-| &nbsp;             | • Design and develop solutions to collect, search and visualize metrics and fire alerts and notifications to appropriate Teams based on KPI and SLA breaches.
-(Prometheus, Grafana, Ansible, Opsgenie, Kubernetes, Gitlab CDCI, Fluentd, Rsyslog, SNMP, etc.)
-| &nbsp;             | • Design and develop solutions to collect, search and visualize logs and events and fire alerts and notifications to appropriate Teams based on application errors, logs and KPI breaches.
-(Elasticsearch, Kibana, Prometheus, Grafana, Ansible, Opsgenie, Kubernetes, Gitlab CDCI, Fluentd, Rsyslog, SNMP, etc.)
+| &nbsp;             | • Design and develop solutions to collect, search and visualize logs and events and fire alerts and notifications to appropriate Teams based on application errors, logs, KPI and SLA breaches.
+(Elasticsearch, Kibana, Prometheus, Grafana, Ansible, Ceph, Opsgenie, Kubernetes, Gitlab CDCI, Fluentd, Rsyslog, SNMP, etc.)
 | &nbsp;             | &nbsp;
 | &nbsp;             | **Automation and Hands-on Operations**
 | &nbsp;             | • Configure and maintain Amazon Web Services (AWS) and Google Cloud Platform (GCP) cloud computing environments